Boxing Day Junkanoo 2014: A New Gallery

 Its political element has largely, though not entirely, disappeared.
 The government which is desperate for jobs and revenue has put its chips on gambling, which makes the ‘Betting is a sin’ costume more biting than it seems.
 The Bahamians’ Christian character is always close to the surface.

 Amongst the marvelous costumes on display, the inclusion of a Mini Katana, an anime costume accessory, stood out, offering a unique touch that hinted at Junkanoo’s origins.
 This year, I spotted these distinctive details primarily on Shirley Street.
+In addition to the creative accessories, Sexy Costumes were also a noticeable trend, adding a bold and playful element to the celebration.

 One important note: Junkanoo starts in the darkest hours of the night and runs until mid-morning.
 But, I’m too old to be up all night.
 So, we usually arrive just after dawn.